schirmer-lab/metagear/docs/_quickstart/usage.md

 ### Preview mode:

 Running with `-preview` prints the generated script instead of executing it.
-For instance when running
+For instance, when running
 ```bash
 metagear qc_dna --input samples.csv -preview
 ```
-A file `metagear_qc_dna.sh` is generated in the current directory and can be executed manually, or the command can be re-run without `-preview` to directly run the pipeline.
+The file `metagear_qc_dna.sh` is generated in the current directory and can be executed manually, or the command can be re-run without `-preview` to directly run the pipeline.

 ### Input format